Bad Bosses Kill More than Culture

 When we feel dismissed and unsupported, problems become barriers.
 But, when we feel valued and respected, we are able to embrace problems as challenges we are motivated to solve.

-What's worse than poor communication?
-NO communication!
+And silence can be just as damaging as criticism.
 Studies show that ignoring employees' work, needs, or questions is almost as bad as shredding their work right before their eyes!
 Leaders who fail to address problems or obstacles within the organization, ignore requests for help, or neglect to provide feedback or direction send very powerful messages to the team members:

 You're not important.